WAlecton is a genus of firefly in the beetle family Lampyridae. The species A. discoidalis is the best known of the four species in the genus.

 Pyrophorus tuberculifer is a species of click beetle.

-Pyropyga is a genus of fireflies in the beetle family Lampyridae.
+WPyropyga is a genus of fireflies in the beetle family Lampyridae.
 There are about 13 described species in Pyropyga.

-A railroad worm is a larva or larviform female adult of a beetle of the genus Phrixothrix in the family Phengodidae, characterized by the possession of two different colors of bioluminescence.
+WA railroad worm is a larva or larviform female adult of a beetle of the genus Phrixothrix in the family Phengodidae, characterized by the possession of two different colors of bioluminescence.
 It has the appearance of a caterpillar.
 The eleven pairs of luminescent organs on their second thoracic segment through their ninth abdominal segment can glow yellowish-green, while the pair on their head can glow red; this is due to different luciferases in their bodies, as the reaction substrate, called luciferin, is the same.

-Zarhipis is a genus of glowworm beetles in the family Phengodidae.
+WZarhipis is a genus of glowworm beetles in the family Phengodidae.
 There are at least three described species in Zarhipis, all restricted to the western regions of North America.

-Zarhipis integripennis, the western banded glowworm, is a species of glowworm beetle in the family Phengodidae.
+WZarhipis integripennis, the western banded glowworm, is a species of glowworm beetle in the family Phengodidae.
 It is found in North America.